gsbdarc/rcpedia/docs/_getting_started/modules.md

 ```title="Terminal Command"
 module load <module_name>
 ```

 !!!
 Tip
     You may also use the `ml` command as a shorthand for `module load`.

-For example, to load R:
+For example, to load R, run:

 ```title="Terminal Command"
 module load R
 ```

-To see currently loaded modules, use the following command:
+To see the currently loaded modules, use the following command:

 ```title="Terminal Command"
 module list